GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ to give a hint of quoting,

 but there are a few irregularities.
-For each enclosure macro there is also a
+For each enclosure macro, there is a

-pair of open and close macros which end in small letters
+pair of opening and closing macros that end with the lowercase letters

 ‘o